 Psychologist (Supervised Practice) (Adults, Teens)

 Dr. Hatchard completed his doctoral degree in Clinical Psychology at the University of Ottawa.
 He completed a pre-doctoral internship at the Centre for Psychological Services and Research (CPSR), where he provided assessment and treatment services to youth and adults.
 During his doctoral training, Dr. Hatchard completed clinical rotations at the Ottawa Hospital, Brockville General Hospital, Saint Vincent Hospital Complex Continuing Care, the Ottawa Institute of Cognitive-Behavioural Therapy (OICBT), and the Ottawa Mindfulness Clinic.
+In addition to working at Brookside Psychologists, Dr. Hatchard holds a clinical position at St. Joseph’s Healthcare Hamilton.

 Dr. Hatchard has been actively involved in a breadth of research throughout his doctoral training and has published a number of peer-reviewed journal articles, as well as presented his research internationally.
 He received recognition from the University of Ottawa for Excellence in Research in 2015, as well as for Excellence in Research and Clinical Practice in 2018.
 In addition, Dr. Hatchard is also passionate about increasing access to psychological services and improving client care for under-serviced populations.
 To this end, he has been involved in both a working group and a formal program evaluation on organizational cultural competency at the University of Ottawa.